TIBCOSoftware/js-visualize/Readme.md

 Try it:

-<b>[Dashboard render]</b>
+<b>[Simple dashboard render]</b>

 Initialization of the visualize.js library with simple rendering of a dashboard using plain text authentication.
-See full authentication samples in this guide for securing dashboards with the JasperReports Server and Visualize.js.

 >You can easily change the resource to embed a different dashboard from the JasperReport Server.